Yulanyandrea/JyKsports_FrontEnd/README.md

 # JyKsports_FrontEnd

 Jyk Sports is a store where people can find and buy shoes for the family .
 Nowadays, they need help to coordinate all of the information about brands, size colors, or references that arrive at the stores from China.
-This is a web application made it in React js, Redux Toolkit and some libraries to generate a QR code because the idea in the future is to have the ability to read the QR code and show to the user the informations that it is looking for .
+This is a web application made it in React js, Redux Toolkit and some libraries to generate a QR code because the idea in the future is to have the ability to read the QR code and show to the user the information that it is looking for .

 ## Interface: